hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 - Finished 6 sections of JavaScript Bootcamp by Andrew Mead at Udemy
 - Wrote lots of code for the mini challenges in the course

+### Day 61: April 13, 2020.

+**Today's Progress:**
+- Finished Section 7 on Arrays in my JavaScript course.
+- Worked with objects and methods of ararys like filter, forEach, findIndex, IndexOf and I really enjoyed it!